senya-ashukha/simple-equivariant-gnn/README.md

-# Simple Pure PyTorch implementation of Equivariant GNN
+# Simple and short implementation of Equivariant GNN | Pure PyTorch

 A short (50 lines of code) and easy implementation of [E(n) Equivariant Graph Neural Networks](https://arxiv.org/pdf/2102.09844.pdf).